erikvdb/mcs-toolkit/README.md

 ## Installing
 1. Create a new project in Untiy 2019.1 or newer.
 2. From <https://github.com/mcs-sdk/mcs/releases>, download and import your MCS packages.
-The CodeAndShaders.unitypackage and the female or male base package are mandatory; add whatever additional clothing/hair packs you have and need.
+The CodeAndShaders.unitypackage is mandatory and needs to be installed first.
+Add whatever base model and additional clothing/hair packs you want.
 3. Download and import mcs-toolkit.unitypackage from <https://github.com/erikvdb/mcs-toolkit/releases>, or copy this repo into your Assets folder.

 ### [Optional] Patch MCS_Importer.dll